Using Genesys Localization Software

 - Revert Java 7 to Java 6 behavior—Set the -Dsun.locale.formatasdefault Java 7 option to true and then, set the locale settings in the Regional Settings in Control Panel to the locale you want to use.

-- On any version of Java—Explicitly override the locale setting for the JVM by changing the -Duser.language, -Duser.region, and -Duser.country Java options.
+- On any version of Java—Explicitly override the locale setting for the JVM by changing the -Duser.language, -Duser.region, -Duser.country Java options.

 Preparing WFM for Genesys Localization